 - c.
 Disaster.
 A disaster involves the occurrence or threat of significant casualties and/or widespread property damage that is beyond the capability of the local government to handle with its organic resources.
-Characteristics include: - 1) Involves a large area, a sizable population, and/or important facilities. - 2) May require implementation of large-scale evacuation or in-place sheltering and implementation of temporary shelter and mass care operations. - 3) Requires community-wide warning and public instructions. - 4) Requires a response by all local response agencies operating under one or more incident commanders. - 5) Requires significant external assistance from other local response agencies, contractors, and extensive state or federal assistance. - 6) The EOC will be activated to provide general guidance and direction, provide emergency information to the public, coordinate state and federal support, and coordinate resource support for emergency operations. - 7) For the purposes of the NRF, a major disaster (as defined by the Stafford Act) is any catastrophe, regardless of the cause, which in the determination of the President causes damage of sufficient severity and magnitude to warrant major disaster federal assistance. - d.
+Characteristics include: - 1) Involves a large area, a sizable population, and/or important facilities. - 2) May require implementation of large-scale evacuation or in-place sheltering and implementation of temporary shelter and mass care operations. - 3) Requires community-wide warning and public instructions. - Requires a response by all local response agencies operating under one or more incident commanders. - 5) Requires significant external assistance from other local response agencies, contractors, and extensive state or federal assistance. - 6) The EOC may be activated to provide general guidance and direction, provide emergency information to the public, coordinate state and federal support, and coordinate resource support for emergency operations. - 7) For the purposes of the National Response Framework (NRF), a major disaster (as defined by the Stafford Act) is any catastrophe, regardless of the cause, which in the determination of the President causes damage of sufficient severity and magnitude to warrant major disaster federal assistance. - d.
 Catastrophic Incident.
-For the purposes of the NRF, this term is used to describe any natural or manmade occurrence that results in extraordinary levels of mass casualties, property damage, or disruptions that severely affect the population, infrastructure, environment, economy, national morale, and/or government functions.
+For the purposes of the National Response Framework (NRF), this term is used to describe any natural or manmade occurrence that results in extraordinary levels of mass casualties, property damage, or disruptions that severely affect the population, infrastructure, environment, economy, national morale, and/or government functions.
 An occurrence of this magnitude would result in sustained national impacts over prolonged periods of time, and would immediately overwhelm local and state capabilities.
 All catastrophic incidents are Incidents of National Significance. - 7.
 Hazard Analysis.
-A document, published separately from this plan, that identifies the local hazards that have caused or possess the potential to adversely affect public health and safety, public or private property, or the environment. - 8.
+A document, published separately from this plan, which identifies the local hazards that have caused or possess the potential to adversely affect public health and safety, public or private property, or the environment. - 8.
 Hazardous Material (Hazmat).
 A substance in a quantity or form posing an unreasonable risk to health, safety, and/or property when manufactured, stored, or transported.
 The substance, by its nature, containment, and reactivity, has the capability for inflicting harm during an accidental occurrence.
 Is toxic, corrosive, flammable, reactive, an irritant, or a strong sensitizer, and poses a threat to health and the environment when improperly managed.
-Includes toxic substances, certain infectious agents, radiological materials, and other related materials such as oil, used oil, petroleum products, and industrial solid waste substances - 9.
-Inter-local agreements.
+Includes toxic substances, certain infectious agents, radiological materials, and other related materials such as oil, used oil, petroleum products, and industrial solid waste substances - Inter-local agreements.
 Arrangements between governments or organizations, either public or private, for reciprocal aid and assistance during emergency situations where the resources of a single jurisdiction or organization are insufficient or inappropriate for the tasks that must be performed to control the situation.
-Commonly referred to as mutual aid agreements. - 10.
-Stafford Act.
-The Robert T. Stafford Disaster Relief and Emergency Assistance Act authorizes federal agencies to undertake special measures designed to assist the efforts of states in expediting the rendering of aid, assistance, emergency services, and reconstruction and rehabilitation of areas devastated by disaster.
+Commonly referred to as mutual aid agreements.

-11. Standard Operating Procedures.
+- Stafford Act.
+The Robert T. Stafford Disaster Relief and Emergency Assistance Act authorizes federal agencies to undertake special measures designed to assist the efforts of states in expediting the rendering of aid, assistance, emergency services, and reconstruction and rehabilitation of areas devastated by disaster. - 11.
+Standard Operating Procedures.
 Approved methods for accomplishing a task or set of tasks.
 SOPs are typically prepared at the department or agency level.
-May also be referred to as Standard Operating Guidelines (SOGs).
+May also be referred to as Standard Operating Guidelines (SOGs). - 12.
+Travis County.
+When referred to in this plan, Travis County is defined as Travis County and all participating jurisdictions.